delfick/photons/docs/start/products/index.rst

 The Product Registry
 ====================

 Different LIFX devices have a range of capabilities.
-For example, our LIFX+ range have the ability to output Infrared light, and the Tile has a 2d matrix of zones.
+For example, the LIFX+ range have the ability to output Infrared light, and the Tile has a 2d matrix of zones.